 Comparing his case to that of preacher Abu Qatada, whose deportation from the UK was recently blocked, Mr Tappin said: "I feel that I don't have any human rights because I'm not a terrorist.
 If I was a terrorist, I would have more rights."

-But asked about Mr Tappin's comments, the prime minister's official spokesman said: "They are completely different cases."'Years of talk'
+But asked about Mr Tappin's comments, the prime minister's official spokesman said: "They are completely different cases."

 Home Secretary Theresa May signed an order authorising Mr Tappin's extradition in April 2011.
 The extradition request has also been approved by the High Court and Court of Appeal.

 On Thursday, US Secretary of State Hillary Clinton said that under the UK-US extradition treaty, certain procedures had to be followed and that was what had happened in Mr Tappin's case.